epa058/GR-Mathematica/README.md

 - Einstein Tensor
 - Geodesic Equations

-This package was originally developed for my class in general relativity (PHYS 514), where it proved to be an invaluable tool, helping me with assignments.
+This package was originally developed for a class in general relativity (PHYS 514 at McGill University), where it proved to be an invaluable tool, helping me with assignments.